BehemIT/powerBi-mini-project/README.md

 # powerBi-mini-project

-## Analysis of Data on the Implementation of Preventive Programs – Mammography Examinations Across Poland in 2021–2025
+## Data visualization of the Implementation of Preventive Programs – Mammography Examinations Across Poland in 2021–2025

 The report presents an analysis of patients covered by preventive mammography examinations as part of the breast cancer prevention program organized by the National Health Fund (NFZ).
 Within this preventive framework, the NFZ offers breast examinations to all women between the ages of 45 and 74.
 Accordingly, the population covered by this analysis includes women aged 45–74 who are insured under the National Health Fund.
 The data and results are presented in a ![Power BI report](prevention_mammography_program.pbix).